nih-cfde/use-case-library-build/library/USERSTORY-77.md

 ---
 input: COPDGene cohort and Chest Imaging Platform
-output: images ready for analysis
+output: Images ready for analysis
-task: render the images and visualize the anatomical structures
+task: Render the images and visualize the anatomical structures
 ---